 “Sue Greenwood has written a fantastically inspiring book.
 Future Journalism is thoroughly researched and beautifully written.
-Greenwood not only recounts engagingly the story of how modern journalism reacted to the digital disruption, she also points to where journalism can and might go from here.
-The book offers a brilliant wealth of theoretical reflection, case studies, and practical exercises that will be most useful for both journalism students and teachers.” – Imke Henkel, Senior Lecturer, School of English and Journalism, University of Lincoln, UK.
+Greenwood not only recounts engagingly the story of how modern journalism reacted to the digital disruption, she also points to where journalism can and might go from here.” – Imke Henkel, University of Lincoln, UK.

 Article: ‘How have QAnon’s conspiracies gained traction in the UK?’
 The Guardian, 27 October 2020.
-The theories on social media give readers permission not to believe anything they read in traditional media.
 Read it here

 Article: ‘How QAnon conspiracy theory memes are spreading on Facebook in the UK’, The Conversation, 25 September 2020.
 Read it here.

 PhD thesis: ‘Public space or public sphere?
-An examination of Facebook as a new space for political talk through online ethnographic study of citizen engagement during a UK general election’, Staffordshire University, 2018.
+An examination of Facebook as a new space for political talk through online ethnographic study of citizen engagement during a UK general election’ (2019).
 Read it here.

 Conference proceedings paper: ‘Turning the wheels on journalism’s monster truck of change’, (2017) presented at the Association of Journalism Educators Summer Conference, June 2017, London.
 Published in Journalism Education Journal, Issue 6.3, AJE, read it here.